GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

   good-looking, intuitive, and seamless user experience while also respecting the end user's privacy.

-* **Store listing:** The extension's [Chrome Web Store listing][completing-listing] should sets the user's expectations and clearly communicates what the extension does.
+* **Store listing:** The extension's [Chrome Web Store listing][completing-listing] should set the user's expectations and clearly communicate what the extension does.
 All image assets (icon, tile, marquee, and screenshots) [should be provided][supplying-images].
 Images should not be blurry or too busy.
 [Privacy information][dashboard-privacy] (permissions justifications, the extension's privacy policy, data use disclosures, etc.) must be accurate and up to date.

 ## Support Google Accounts